Short Questions and Answers-Plant Assets and Depreciation

-Plant assets have specific size and form and are not intended to be sold to customers and are used in a company’s operations.
-Property, plant, and equipment; plant and equipment; and fixed assets are also known as these.
+Plant assets have specific sizes and forms and are not intended to be sold to customers and are used in a company’s operations.

 Question-01: What do plant assets mean?